CalebM1987/arcgis-core-vs-esri-loader/README.md

 ## `@arcgis/core`

 With the release of the ArcGIS JavaScript API 4.18, I was very exicted to hear that we were finally getting [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) so we could install and import the API with ease.
-However, my excitement quickly turned to disappointment when I ran a build and all of a sudden there were 48 MB of JS files and 168 different files being loaded.
+However, my excitement quickly turned to disappointment when I ran a build and saw the bundle sizes.

-> note: at this time (3/17/2021) this package is still in beta and hopefully will address the cons I have listed below, particularly related to lack of tree shaking.
+> note: at this time (3/17/2021, ArcGIS JS API 4.18) this package is still in beta and hopefully will address the lack of tree shaking.

 Pros: